maddalenastn/IDEAS/README.md

 # IDEAS

-A package to estimate the Intrinsic Dimension of scRNA-seg data
+A package to estimate the Intrinsic Dimension of scRNA-seq data

 ## Installazione